kubevirt/kubevirt-tutorial/labs/lab1/lab1.md

 Warning: Permanently added 'student002.cnvlab.gce.sysdeseng.com,35.188.64.157' (ECDSA) to the list of known hosts.
 ```

 This means the host you are about to connect is not in the known_hosts list.
-Just accept the fingerprint in order to connect to the instance
+Just accept the fingerprint in order to connect to the instance.

 This concludes this section of the lab.